April 18, 2025

 For expats who became members after August 1998, you are only able to do full withdrawal from the entire account once you have reached the age of 55.
 There are, unfortunately, no other withdrawal options available for expats, such as the ability to schedule a monthly withdrawal on EPF’s dividends.

-Since EPF contributions are not mandatory and the withdrawal options are very limited for expats, you might wonder why you should even bother contributing to the EPF.
+Since EPF contributions for foreign workers are not mandatory and the withdrawal options are very limited, you might wonder why you might be asking:

 There are certain unique benefits that EPF offers as a pension fund that can be quite beneficial for expats who intend to retire in Malaysia or stay long enough to reap its rewards.

-One of the biggest benefits is that EPF offers a government-guaranteed minimum dividend rate of 2.5% p.a., which can be a significantly higher rate than most savings accounts or fixed deposits in Malaysia.
+By law the EPF is required to provide a government-guaranteed minimum dividend rate of 2.5% p.a., which can be a significantly higher rate than most savings accounts or fixed deposits in Malaysia.
 This also makes EPF a more secure investment option compared to other volatile markets.
+However, since 2009, the EPF has been offering average dividend rates above 5% per year.

 Contributions to EPF are tax-deductible to a certain limit, which can help reduce your taxable income, especially if you are still working in Malaysia.
 The amount of tax relief you can get for EPF contributions specifically is capped at RM4,000 per year, but if you were to combine it with life insurance, it can be as high as RM7,000.